We work with more than 300 partners to bring you better travel deals

 When is the best time to book a flight to Xiamen?

 Booking 22 days in advance of your planned departure date is, on average, the best time to get cheap flights to Xiamen.
 The general trend is that the closer you book to the departure date, the more expensive your flight will be.

 Which day is cheapest to fly to Xiamen?

 Monday is currently, on average, the cheapest day to fly to Xiamen.
 Flying on Tuesday will result in higher flight prices.

-Flights in the evening are typically the cheapest time of the day to fly to Xiamen.
-Flights in the morning are usually the most expensive.
+Flights in the afternoon are typically the cheapest time of the day to fly to Xiamen.
+Flights at midday are usually the most expensive.